What is Yokogawa’s lifecycle approach for cybersecurity?

 Hence, Yokogawa delivers a complete industrial security program across customers’ entire organization, from the corporate level to plant sites.

 Delivering Services in Security program

-Yokogawa’s comprehensive security program covers the portfolio of security services which will support customer’s security journey to achieve the best working cyber risk management.
+Yokogawa’s comprehensive security program life cycle covers the portfolio of security services which will support customer’s security journey to achieve the best working cyber risk management cycle.
 Please visit each webpage for detailed solutions and services.

 The program offers a total of six phases pursuing Plan-Do-Check-Act cycle continuously.

 To keep educating and updating the employees about cybersecurity knowledge for correct decision making.
 Read more details

 To identify exactly the existing security risks in a prioritized order based on system vulnerabilities and incident impact levels.
 Read more details

 To define the most practical policies and procedures for avoiding any gap between three main pillars-people, processes, and applied technology at the site.
 Read more details